4 Social Media Mistakes You Can’t Afford to Make

 Not being “all-in” on social media

 So often businesses treat social media as an afterthought.
 It is a tacked-on responsibility for someone in an entirely different department, handled by an intern who will only be around for three months, or the classic “my niece does it” routine.
 Social media is not a place you can afford to half-ass if you want results.
-If you want to reap the benefits of social media it comes from being fully committed.
+If you want to reap the benefits of social media you need to be fully committed.

 Success starts with posting everyday, interacting with your community as they comment and message you, sharing content and other pages your audience will find useful, not relying only on scheduled content, and giving yourself time to organically share content.
 These are things you simply can’t do if you or your part-time social media manager don’t have the bandwidth.
 If you want to do social media right, it needs to be a full-time responsibility that gets full-time attention – whether that is in-house or outsourced.